 How long would you like to meditate?
 Sometimes we only have time for a quick check-in, sometimes we can dip in a little longer.
 Meditating every helps build awareness, fosters resilience, and lower stress.
-Try to make meditation a habit by practicing with these short meditations from our Editor-in-Chief Barry Boyce.
+Try to make meditation a habit by practicing with these short meditations from our founding editor Barry Boyce.
 Find time to site once a day for one month and see what you notice.

 A short practice for settling the mind, intended for doing in the middle of the day, wherever you are out in the world.